jwalker/censys-subdomain-finder/README.md

   -o OUTPUT_FILE, --output OUTPUT_FILE
                         A file to output the list of subdomains to (default:
                         None)
-  --censys-api-id CENSYS_API_ID
+  --resolve
+                        Resolve domains to IPs using host command - not stealth --censys-api-id CENSYS_API_ID
                         Censys API ID.
 Can also be defined using the CENSYS_API_ID environment variable (default: None)